How much protein do I need per day in my diet?

 High-quality proteins have more limiting amino acids, which means your body can better utilize that protein source.

-More than 131,000 people were asked how much protein they ate; and whether it came from animals or plants.
+More than 131,000 people were asked how much protein they ate; and if it came from animals or plants.

-It found that eating more animal protein was associated with a higher risk of death.
-And if you were also having bad habits like the ones I will mention below, it would be a super risk factor:
+It turned out that eating more animal protein was associated with a higher risk of death.
+And if he was also having bad habits like the ones I will mention below, it would be a super risk factor:

 - Smoke.